Seinabo Sey

-Seinabo Sey (born 7 October 1990) is a Swedish singer and songwriter best known for her international hit song "Younger".
+Seinabo Sey (born 7 October 1990) is a Swedish soul and pop singer, best known for her international hit song "Younger".

 Early life

 Seinabo Sey was born in Södermalm, Stockholm, on 7 October 1990.
 She is of both Swedish and Gambian ancestry.
 She moved to Halmstad, Sweden, at the age of eight, and attended Östergårdsskolans music program for musically gifted teenagers.